wwwportal/Kalima/Communities/Computer Engineering Technology/Data Structures.md

     1. FIFO (?)
     2. Max Heap
     3. Min Heap
-31. Stack
-    1. LIFO
+31. Stack: LIFO
-    2.  stack frame
+    1.  stack frame
-32. queues
+32. queues: FIFO
 33. priority queues
 34. efficiency
 35. Data structures [0] are not stored in memory, they are only created when the program starts running to enable efficient processing